silvercircle/silvercircle.github.io/_posts/2010-04-08-eclipse-cdt-7-a-preview.md

 highlighting (and this with good performance, even in large projects), excellent code navigation and very good code assistance.
 The CDT build system is flexible and does not force you to use one specific compiler (i.e. GCC) as it is perfectly possible to use the MS compilers and build tools.
+{:dc}

 Eclipse's integration of the Subversion version control system is also excellent and makes using SVN enjoyable.

 # CDT version 7 is on the way